sylviaploeckinger/morpholopy/README.md

 How to use it
 ---------------

-Specify in the file run.sh the folder where your simulation is stored (folder=), the simulation snapshot (e.g. snap=34) and the folder (output=) where plots will be stored.
+Specify in the file run.sh the folder where your simulation is stored (-d), the simulation snapshot (e.g. -s) and the folder (-o) where plots will be stored.

 Then type `bash run.sh` or `bash runcomparison.sh` or alternatively run it as